bird-sanctuary/bluejay/README.md

 - Numerous optimizations and bug fixes

 See the project [changelog](CHANGELOG.md) for a list of changes.

+## Supported Platforms
+- SiLabs EFM8 BB21
+- SiLabs EFM8 BB51

+### Deprecated Platforms
+The `SiLabs EFM8 BB10` has been deprecated.
+Thas last official release is [0.18.1](https://github.com/bird-sanctuary/bluejay/releases/tag/v0.18.1).
+The BB10 has it's limitations in comparison to the BB21 and BB51.
+Not many of those seem to be around anymore and the team does not have a single one for testing, thus decided to drop support.

+> You will still be able to manually build for it, but we can not guarantee compatibility and do not want to suffer from it's limitations during further development.

 ## Flashing ESCs
 Bluejay firmware can be flashed to BLHeli_S compatible ESCs and configured using the following configurator tools: